PANXiao1994/probabilistic-parser/README.md

 For running successfully this system, you need python 2.7.

 ## Quick-start
-First, enter the subfolder named "system", then open the terminal, run the command below:
+Open the terminal, run the command below:

 ```
 sh run_parser.sh [file] [train_num] [test_num]